moritzhambach/Detecting-Cheating-in-Chess/README.md

 ## Getting the data

 millions of chess games are easily available online, and are usually labeled whether a computer or human played each side.
 I dowloaded close to 1 million games from https://www.ficsgames.org/ .
-The data comes in pgn format, which I first convert into JSON (using https://github.com/Assios/pgn-to-json ) and then read into pandas datadrame for preprocessing.
-The moves themselves are converted into board states, meaning (channel x 8 x 8) arrays of 1s and 0s, where a 1 means a piece exists at this position, and the channel determines the piece type (white knight, black Queen, etc).
+The data comes in pgn format, which I first convert into JSON (using https://github.com/Assios/pgn-to-json ) and then read into pandas dataframe for preprocessing.
+The moves themselves are converted into board states (with help of https://github.com/niklasf/python-chess), meaning (channel x 8 x 8) arrays of 1s and 0s, where a 1 means a piece exists at this position, and the channel determines the piece type (white knight, black Queen, etc).
 As there are 6 pieces per color (pawns, knights, bishops, rooks, Queen, King), we have 12 channels.
+The board state per move is then stacked onto each other to create a tensor of shape (time, channel, 8, 8 ) for each game.

 ## Preprocessing, visualisation as heatmaps
 Computers win more often than humans, so if we want to detect computers we should make sure that the algorithm isn't just a "win detector".
 For this reason I balance the data so that